KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Layout-Article.md

     )
 }

-A flexible keyboard layout is an important part of a software keyboard, and must consider many factors like the current locale, device, screen orientation, user preferences, etc.
+While most keyboards have 3 input rows surrounded by action keys, and a bottom row with space bar and action keys, this is not true for all locales.
+The layout can vary greatly, which means that the layout engine must be flexible.

-In KeyboardKit, an ``InputSet`` defines the input keys of a keyboard, after which a ``KeyboardLayoutService`` can create a dynamic ``KeyboardLayout`` at runtime that defines the full set of keys.
+In KeyboardKit, an ``InputSet`` defines the input keys of a keyboard, after which a ``KeyboardLayoutService`` can create a dynamic ``KeyboardLayout`` at runtime that defines the full set of keys to render for the keyboard.

-👑 [KeyboardKit Pro][Pro] unlocks extensions that make it easier to modify layouts, adds more input sets like ``InputSet/qwertz``, ``InputSet/azerty`` & ``InputSet/colemak``, unlocks localized input sets & layout services for all locales in your license, iPad Pro layout, etc.
+👑 [KeyboardKit Pro][Pro] unlocks extensions that make it easier to modify layouts, adds more input sets like ``InputSet/qwertz``, ``InputSet/azerty``, ``InputSet/colemak`` and ``InputSet/dvorak``, and unlocks iPad Pro support and localized input sets & layouts for all locales in your license.